 What is in the shed at the Blue Spring?

 The ultra-violet disinfection system is housed in the shed.
-Water from the Blue Spring is not currently chlorinated.
+Urban household water supply from the Blue Spring is treated to meet the strict drinking water standards in NZ.
 Council is confident that the water supply from the Blue Spring is safe for human consumption.
-See our Water Supply fact sheet here.

 Where does water from the Blue Spring go?

 Water from the Blue Spring supplies approximately half of the township of Putāruru and water bottlers.

 How often and why does Council sample the water?

 We sample the water every four days at the headworks to ensure the absence of e.Coli and other chloroforms to ensure the supply meets the Drinking Water Standards.
 Further sampling is conducted every eight days in the reticulation system.
 We sample for pH and turbidity every two to three days.
 We sample for cryptosporidium and giardia twice a year.

 What arrangement does Council have with the water bottlers?